-There are five petrol and three diesel engines.
-Apart from the basic 1.6-litre, the petrols use EcoBoost turbocharging technology to offer decent fuel consumption and low CO2 emissions.
+There are two power variants of the 1.0-litre Ecoboost petrol engine and two diesel engines.
+The petrols use EcoBoost turbocharging technology to offer decent fuel consumption and low CO2 emissions.
 Only diesels are available with an automatic gearbox.

 The C-MAX comes in just three trim levels, so standard equipment is relatively generous from the off.
 Even the basic Zetec has air-conditioning, a DAB digital radio and 16-inch alloy wheels.
 The top-spec Titanium X piles on the luxury with features including a panoramic sunroof and part-leather seats.

 With its high seating position and good view out, a range of loading options and a narrow rear centre seat, the C-MAX suits an active family with young children.
 Anyone routinely carrying three adult passengers in the rear plus their luggage might prefer a conventional hatchback.
 In our opinion, the C-MAX 1.5-litre TDCi Zetec is the best buy for its value, reasonable economy and strong performance.

 The most efficient Ford C-MAX petrols are powered by Ford’s new EcoBoost engines, equipped with start-top technology and six-speed manual gearboxes

 The Ford C-MAX EcoBoost petrol engines are state-of-the-art; ideal for owners who make short urban journeys and those with low to average annual mileage